-4. PRE-UK FINAL TRAINING
+4. UK FINAL TRAINING DAY - LONDON 21 OCTOBER

-To help finalists prepare ahead of the UK Final, we will provide relevant technical training and share mindset development techniques, which will support them to remain focused on achieving success.
+All finalists must attend this to prepare for the UK Final.
+We will provide relevant technical training and share mindset development techniques, which will support them to remain focused on achieving success.

-5. NET CELEBRATION OF SKILLS
+5. NET CELEBRATION OF SKILLS - LONDON 22 OCTOBER